 Or follow Colin on Twitter @ColinCampbellFA

 Beatriz joined the team at The Campbell Clinic in 2015.
-Having trained extensively herself, she has now over 5 years of clinical experience in the dental implants field
+Having trained extensively herself, she has now over 5 years of clinical experience in the dental implants field.

-At the moment, she dedicates 2 days a week exclusively to dental implants, placing around 80 implants a year.
+Now, she dedicates 2 days a week exclusively to dental implants, placing around 80 implants a year.

-She feels confident in different scenarios and provides a level of straightforward, advanced and complex implant surgery including extensive grafting cases, multiple implant placement and all aspects of minor oral surgery.
+She feels confident in different scenarios and provides a level of straightforward, advanced, and complex implant surgery including extensive grafting cases, multiple implant placement and all aspects of minor oral surgery.
 She is experienced in digital workflow, as well as the use of CBCT as gold standard to case planning.

-Beatriz is also involved in teaching as part of the Campbell Academy faculty, where she provides both mentoring and lecturing sessions.
+Beatriz is also involved in teaching as part of The Campbell Academy faculty, where she provides both mentoring and lecturing sessions.